• Skip to primary navigation

 PIN IT FOR LATER!

-• They are so flavorful because they have great marbling of the fat in the pork belly just like bacon.
+• Burnt ends are so flavorful because they have great marbling of the fat in the pork belly just like bacon.

-• These bite sized pieces of meat full of flavor and super tender and juicy.
+• These bite sized pieces of meat are full of flavor and super tender and juicy.
+They are such a great finger food.

-• Easy to make!
-Just toss them in a quick homemade rub and then smoke them.
-To finish them off you toss them in a bbq sauce too!
+• Pork belly burnt ends are so easy to make!
+Just toss them in a quick homemade rub and then smoke them before finishing them off in BBQ sauce.

 Ingredients for Pork Belly Burnt Ends